 OBD2 Error Codes: P0171, P0300, P0302, P0303, P0304, P0351, P0362

 An issue with either part means their respective cylinder is unlikely to fire, causing misfires.
-Trouble starting the engine is another indication, as are RPMs going up and down while accelerating and decreased fuel economy.
+Trouble starting the engine is another indication, as are RPMs going up and down while accelerating and diminished fuel economy.

 6. Crankshaft Position Sensor Failure